Yucca thompsoniana Trel.

 Yucca rostrata var. integra

-Yucca thompsoniana has a trunk up to 3.3 feet (1 m) tall, branching above the ground.
-It flowers before there is any trunk at all, but continues to flower after the stem begins to grow.
-The leaves are narrow and dagger-like, a bit glaucous, up to 14 inches (35 cm) long and up to 0.4 inch (1 cm) wide.
-Inflorescence is a panicle about 3.3 feet (1 m) high.
-The flowers are white, up to 1.6 inches (4 cm) long.
-The fruit is a dry, egg-shaped capsule.
+Yucca thompsoniana is a slow-growing plant with a trunk that grows up to 3.3 feet (1 m) tall, branching above the ground.
+Leaves are dagger-like, greenish-blue, a bit glaucous, and arranged in a rosette.
+They are up to 14 inches (35 cm) long and up to 0.4 inches (1 cm) wide.
+The inflorescence is a panicle about 3.3 feet (1 m) high.
+Flowers are white and up to 1.6 inches (4 cm) long.
+The plant blooms before there is any trunk but continues to flower after the stem begins to grow.
+Fruits are dry, egg-shaped capsules.

 USDA hardiness zone 7b to 11b: from 5 °F (−15 °C) to 40 °F (+4.4 °C).